These are the best Black Friday 2018 deals, period

 Originally published Nov.
 1.

 Update, Nov.
-23: New deals have been added to the post and expired deals removed.
+23, 4 p.m.
+ET: New deals have been added to the post and expired deals removed.

 Bose QuietComfort QC25: $115 (save $80)